USS Thresher (SS-200): Fourteenth

-Thresher reloaded and turned upon her pursuers, loosing a spread of torpedoes which barely missed.
+Thresher reloaded and turned upon her pursuers, launching a spread of torpedoes which barely missed.
 She evaded her hunters and shifted to waters off Manchuria.
 The boat sighted only fishing craft until 26 August, when a large cargo vessel hove into sight at 09:44.
 Thresher surfaced at 13:15 and headed for the nearest point on the enemy's zigzag course.
 An hour later, the submarine spotted a floatplane on patrol, and hurriedly dived.
 As she went deep, one depth charge exploded nearby.

 Staying under until 16:00, Thresher came to the surface and reacquired her target at 18:15.
-Tracking until sunset, she postulated the enemy vessel was bound for Daisei Gunto and an intercept course was plotted accordingly.
+Tracking until sunset, she postulated the enemy vessel was bound for Daisei Gunto, and an intercept course was plotted accordingly.
 Attacking from the bright moon side, Thresher fired two bow tubes, aiming one torpedo at the hull near the mainmast and one at the foremast.
 Both struck home, and the 1,468-ton freighter broke up and sank within a minute.

 The following day, 26 September, Thresher came upon a 5,000-ton oiler and cut loose with four stern tubes from a range of 4000 yd.
 Those on the bridge saw the target disappear within a minute.
 Tubes dry, Thresher headed for Midway.
 En route, on 3 October, she sighted, tracked, and approached a small trawler.
 After sunset, Thresher surfaced and manned her deck guns.
 After firing 27 rounds of five-inch ammunition, the boat soon received close return fire which forced her to back off.
 Too dark to see the target, Thresher resumed her passage to Midway.